greencloudcomputing/docs/docs/api/dispatcher.md

 -   Invoice - a Micro service for handling all Invoice details.
 -   Node - is responsible for all the interactions with the nodes.
 -   Function - looks after all the functions that are created/running.
--   Payment - we pay our members for being part of Green Cloud - this microservices handles this.
+-   Payment - we pay our members for being part of GreenCloud - this microservices handles this.
 -   Endpoint - TODO ⚠️
 -   Task - TODO ⚠️
 -   Tag - TODO ⚠️
--   Dispatcher - The service that allocates the workload across the Green Cloud network.
+-   Dispatcher - The service that allocates the workload across the GreenCloud network.

 In detail the dispatcher can be thought of as an intelligent queue.
 People offering their machines for use arrive and depart depedent on three conditions -: